brennerm/brennerm.github.io/_posts/2021-05-19-optimzing-kubernetes-applications.markdown

 ## starting simple

 After going through the preparation phase we can start with our first experiment.
-To keep it simple we will start with two parameters (CPU and memory limits) and a single metric (duration of our trial) that we want to optimize.
+To keep it simple, we will start with two parameters (CPU and memory limits) and a single metric (duration of our trial) that we want to optimize.
 Below you can see the relevant parts of the experiment spec:

 ```yaml
 ...